 As described by the provider on its platform, Wiley Digital Archives is a "program of databases comprised of unique or rare historical primary sources, digitized from societies, libraries, and archives around the world".
 The collections cover a long range of chronological scope, with content originating from the year 1205 through 2015.
 In the production of the Wiley Digital Archives Wiley partnered with Society Archives such as The Royal College of Physicians, The New York Academy of Sciences and The Royal Anthropological Institute to digitize and create digital access to primary source materials.
 According to the publisher, Wiley Digital Archives will continue to grow as a program by adding new partners each year and continue to build the platform as new partners and archives are incorporated.

-As of June 2019, the resource contains three main archival collections: The Royal College of Physicians, The New York Academy of Sciences and The Royal Anthropological Institute of Great Britain and Ireland.
-WDA released the archive of the Royal Geographical Society in summer 2019.
+As of June 2019, the resource contains four main archival collections: The Royal College of Physicians, The New York Academy of Sciences, The Royal Anthropological Institute of Great Britain and Ireland, and the Royal Geographical Society (initial release summer 2019).
 The major archives in WDA—available as individual subscriptions—are comprised of sub-collections that can be browsed and searched.

 The Royal College of Physicians

 The Royal College of Physicians archive reflects the RCP’s role in setting standards in medical practice since its founding in 1518.
 The archive consists mainly of manuscripts, institutional records, and printed books as well as the personal papers of past fellows, doctors, and other notable figures in the medical field.
 As of June 2019, the archive contained more than 22,000 items.